maximiliangarmatsch/discord-ai-crew/README.md

-# discord-ai-crew
-Discord bot with ChatGPT connection
+# Discord-Bot with ChatGPT integration

 ## Discord usage
 - /t {prompt} = sends {prompt} to ChatGPT and returns the answer